ornatwork/firefly/README.md

-firefly
+Firefly
 =======

-Simple javascript that mimicks fireflies
+Simple javascript that mimicks fireflies, use at your own will